Birmingham Midshires Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on Birmingham Midshires’s changes.
-While using COMPLETIONmonitor is not a condition for being on the Birmingham Midshires panel, demonstrating you can stay up to date with Birmingham Midshires’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your firm’s panel status.
+This software is the only way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Birmingham Midshires’s changes.
+While utilising COMPLETIONmonitor is not a condition for being on the Birmingham Midshires panel, demonstrating you can stay up to date with Birmingham Midshires’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, safeguard your panel status.

-The system generates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, results in a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
+In addition it is simply to use, cost-effective and, for some firms, leads to a PII saving.

 Find a Law Firm approved by Birmingham Midshires